 2020 to 2022

 During my senior high school years, I worked on early prototypes of what is now Fluxer.
-My final graduation project became that prototype, along with a technical report detailing what I'd learned from studying Discord's technical blog posts and architecture, and how I applied those ideas in practice.
+My final graduation project became that prototype, plus a technical report on what I'd learned from studying Discord's technical blog posts and architecture and how I applied those ideas in practice.
+When I graduated in summer 2022, I received a small $200 scholarship from the school, and the title "Web Guru of the Year."

 2022 to 2023